philipturner/home-built-stm/README.md

 _<b>Left:</b> The control box for the hot air gun.
 The knob for air flow rate ("AIR") is located at the middle of the bottom. <b>Right:</b> The jig for hot air rework.
 The SOIC-8, which has yet to be soldered, is in the upper left corner of the PCB._

+SOIC-8 passes continuity test, no shorts.
+All leads are connected, even though top right one doesn’t look fully melted at first glance.
+In the microscope, the entire left side looks not completely melted.
+The top right side looks fine by comparison.

+Wiped off the SOIC-8’s pads with a cloth and IPA.
+Now they look a little cleaner.
+Half of the original surface area is still covered in the solder paste texture.

 <p align="center">
 &nbsp;
   <img src="./Documentation/ReflowSoldering/IMG_4554.JPG" width="45%">